April 5-17, 2019 (5 Participants Max) (2 seats left)

 Transportation.
 You will be responsible for all international transportation requirements.
 This photo tour will begin in Casablanca (exact hotel and meeting location will be provided after registration) and end in Marrakech.
 If you would like a transfer from Marrakech to Casablanca please let us know.
 Once the photo tour begins, all internal transportation costs are included in the registration fee.
 We will be using taxis and walking within city limits.
 When moving between cities we will use private cars to get from city to city.
-We will begin our trip with a meet and greet on October 7th in Casablanca and end with a farewell meal on April 17th in Marrakech.
+We will begin our trip with a meet and greet on April 5th in Casablanca and end with a farewell meal on April 17th in Marrakech.
 It is best to fly into Casablanca and out of Marrakech.
 If you require a transfer from Marrakech to Casablanca the additional fee is $100/vehicle.

 Accommodations.
 You will be staying in riads and dars, with the exception of one night spent in a western style hotel .
 Riads and and dars are converted homes once belonging to the elites of the city.
 They are also inside the medina (walled city) helping to keep us close to the action.
 They are an oasis within hustle and bustle of the inner city.
 The registration fee is for SINGLE occupancy.
 If you would like to book a double occupancy please let us know during your registration.
 Double occupancy registrations will be refunded $150 per person.

 Meals.
 On your journey you will have the opportunity try everything from street food to a fine moroccan meal.
 You'll even get a chance to try your had at making Moroccan food as you take in a cooking class.
 There is more to Moroccan food than a tagine but be prepared to eat a lot of meat and starch.
 French fries are a staple in this neighborhood and are often served with even when not ordered. .
-In total 28 meals (9 Breakfasts, 10 lunches and 9 dinners are included in registration fee).
+In total there will 35 meals of which all Breakfasts, 3 lunches and 6 dinners are included in registration fee).
 Alchohalic beverages are not included.

 Documents.Visa requirements for visiting Morocco.
 Citizens of most western countries with a valid passport are not required to apply for an entry visa to Morocco for stays less than 90 days.
 For a list of which countries fall under this exemption please follow this link: VISA REQUIREMENTS.
 For those needing a visa please follow this link: Visa application.
 You are responsible for fulfilling your own visa requirements.

-Day 9 starts with a cooking class with an opportunity to photograph the butcher and others in market.
-After lunch head to the magnificent Majorelle Gardens (Yves Saint Laurent Garden) for a shoot & visit.
-Your last day in on this photo tour will end with a sunrise shoot in the market followed by lunch.
+Day 13 Your last day in on this photo tour will end with a sunrise shoot in the market followed by breakfast.

 Medical.
 As with all travel outside a first world country it is recommended that you have all of your childhood immunizations up to date and/or boosted.
 The United State's Center for Disease Control also recommends that you are immunized against Hepatitus A and Typhoid.
 For more information on which vaccinations are necessary please visit the CDC website.